vikingdata/articles/linux/vm/Linux_dev_under_VirtualBox_part4.md

 ---

-Linux Dev environment on Windows Part 2
+Linux Dev environment on Windows Part 4
 ==============================

 _**by Mark Nielsen
 Original Copyright November 2024**_

+Goal is to setup database services that are free, free trial, or very very cheap.

 Sections
 * [Links](#links)